Living, Working, Musing & Misadventures in Greece

 Will they notify me when it’s ready?

-Rarely.
-Again, this is Greece, and it’s your responsibility to check in person.
-Calling them seldom gets results; most often, you will be told they cannot give out information over the phone and you must stop by in person.
+In person.
+Inquiring by phone seldom gets results, as most often you will be told they cannot give out information without verifying your identity and you must stop by in person.

-What if there’s a problem with my work and/or residence permit?
+What if there’s a problem with my sticker/card?

 Once I have my permit, is everything OK?

-The municipality or Ministry has the right to review and revoke permits for any reason at any time, unless you hold the permanent EU-wide residence/work permit; and this is unlikely since Greece had only issued one as of December 2007, less than a dozen by April 2008 and less than 100 by June 2009, even though an estimated 250,000 people qualify.
+The municipality or ministry has the right to review and revoke permits for any reason at any time, unless you hold the long-term EU-wide residence/work permit issued by Greece.

 Does Greece grant permits to gay/lesbian non-EU partners of Greek/EU citizens?